sariya/datasciencecoursera/Programming_assignment_4/CodeBook.md

 * angleZgravityMean

 ##Work flow:
+* Get features loaded in one variable which will be used both by training and test data
+* Input Data is read in 2 seperate steps: training and test individually
+* Output for mean, and merged data have columns for Std deviation and mean for each of the 6 activities

 1. Read `features.txt` with header as F
 2. Read `X_test.txt` in `x_test` variable
 3. Set column names for data read in step 2 from `features` variable